The HTTP methods that are LRS-specific are given in the xAPI spec. Requests to the LRS (which are denoted by the xapi

 and secret-key

-: Get select environment variables about the configuration which may aid in client-side operations.DELETE http://example.org/admin/agents
+: Get select environment variables about the configuration which may aid in client-side operations.GET http://example.org/admin/openapi

 : Runs a hard delete of all records of an actor, and associated records (statements, attachments, etc).
 Intended for privacy purposes like GDPR.
 Body should be a JSON object of form {"actor-ifi":<actor-ifi>}